EA SDS Training My Bookings My Learning Portal More

 Session Two aims to provide school staff with practical ideas and strategies to support young people experiencing EBSNA.

-This training will be delivered once per term on the following dates, please note that participants must be available to attend both sessions.
+This training will be delivered once per term on the following dates, please note that participants must attend both sessions.

 Term 1 Training Dates